Tiktok Bookmarks

 Most replayed

-Add a most replayed highlight along the progress bar - again similar to Youtube - to show where users tend to linger or replay.
-This would make long-form content easier to navigate, especially when users return later through the new Bookmarks tab.
-It improves usability without requiring any extra work from the creator, helping saved videos feel more valuable and skimmable.
+Add a most replayed highlight along the progress bar, again similar to Youtube, to show where users tend to linger or replay.
+This would make long-form content easier to navigate, helping videos feel more valuable and skimmable.
 It also gives creators control over their content navigation.

 Most replayed

-Add a most replayed highlight along the progress bar - again similar to Youtube - to show where users tend to linger or replay.
-This would make long-form content easier to navigate, especially when users return later through the new Bookmarks tab.
-It improves usability without requiring any extra work from the creator, helping saved videos feel more valuable and skimmable.
+Add a most replayed highlight along the progress bar, again similar to Youtube, to show where users tend to linger or replay.
+This would make long-form content easier to navigate, helping videos feel more valuable and skimmable.
 It also gives creators control over their content navigation.

 Most replayed

-Add a most replayed highlight along the progress bar - again similar to Youtube - to show where users tend to linger or replay.
-This would make long-form content easier to navigate, especially when users return later through the new Bookmarks tab.
-It improves usability without requiring any extra work from the creator, helping saved videos feel more valuable and skimmable.
+Add a most replayed highlight along the progress bar, again similar to Youtube, to show where users tend to linger or replay.
+This would make long-form content easier to navigate, helping videos feel more valuable and skimmable.
 It also gives creators control over their content navigation.

 And that's a Wrap.